 Newfane Welcomes You

-Newfane is comprised of a columned courthouse, matching Congregational church and town hall.
+The village of Newfane consists of a columned courthouse, a Congregational church and town hall.
 They are framed and dignified by white-clapboard houses, including two elegant inns.
-When Windham County’s court sessions began meeting in Newfane in 1787, the village was about the same size it is now — 20 homes and two hotels (there’s only one inn left now).
-Built in 1787, the village was two miles up on Newfane Hill.
-Beams were unpegged and the homes were moved to the more protected valley by ox-drawn sleighs in the winter of 1824.
+When Windham County’s court sessions began meeting in Newfane in 1787, the village was about the same size it is now — 20 homes and two hotels.
+Note that there is currently only the Four Columns Inn left standing today.